2023 Solar Incentives Guide for Valencia West, AZ - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the kind of incentives that you are most likely to have heard of.
-The Federal Solar Investment Tax Credit, or ITC, is the most well-known federal solar incentive.
-The ITC offers a tax credit for a predetermined percentage of the cost of your solar system.
+Federal incentives are the type of incentives that you are most likely to have some knowledge of.
+A federal incentive that most people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
+This incentive is a tax credit for a certain percentage of the cost of your solar system.

-The ITC can be applied to solar systems installed after January 1, 2006 on a primary or secondary residence that you own in the United States.
-Initially, the credit applied to 30% of the total cost — for panels, accessories, labor and equipment — although it may range from 26-30%, depending on when your solar project was undertaken.
-There is no cap on the amount you can claim.
+The ITC can be applied to solar panels installed after January 1, 2006, on a primary or secondary residence in the United States that you own.
+The credit initially covered 30% of the total cost – for panels, equipment, labor and accessories – although the percentage may range from 26-30%, depending on when your solar system was installed.
+There is no cap on the claim amount.

 More information about the new Inflation Reduction Act can be found here.
-Your local Valencia West solar panel installers are the best people to answer your questions regarding the new Clean Energy Credit and how it applies to you.
+To better understand how the new Clean Energy Credit might apply to you, talk to your local Valencia West solar installers.

 State & Local Solar Incentives